 Article Overview: List of the Pros & Cons of Living in Tampa by a Local (Tony M.)

 My name is Tony M and I moved to Tampa in 2013 to turn a new page in my life.
-I moved from the Pacific Northwest and planned to move back within 3-5 years, but something about this vibrant city made me settle in long term.
+I moved from the Pacific Northwest and planned to move back within 3-5 years, but something about this lively city made me settle in long term.

 In the past few years, some of my friends have reached out, requesting a list of things to know about living in Tampa.
 I thought it’d be helpful to draft a quick list and post it here for everyone else to see too.